CarlosGascon/Data/README.md

 #### Comments

 - Data is divided into the following folders:
-  - Datalimits: 4-element array containing the semi-major axis (a) and planetary radius (R) imageable limits [amin, amax, Rmin, Rmax], calculated together with the depth-of-search grids using Garrett's code (see General Comments).
+  - Datalimits: 4-element array containing the semi-major axis (a) and planetary radius (R) imageable limits [amin, amax, Rmin, Rmax], calculated, together with the depth-of-search grids, using Garrett's code (see General Comments).
   - Edges: Arrays containing the a and R bin edges (logarithmically spaced) corresponding to the grids where the calculations are performed.
   - DoSGrids: Depth-of-search grids calculated using Garrett's code (see General Comments).
-  - StabGrids: Stability grids.
+  - StabGrids: Stability grids for each stability criterion.
-  - StabDoSGrids: Stable depth-of-search grids (calculated as Stab * DoS).
+  - StabDoSGrids: Stable depth-of-search grids (calculated as StabGrid .* DoSGrid).
   - OccGrids: Occurrence rates grids calculated using the SAG13 parametric fit, where each bin value is also multiplied by the bin area.
-  - StabCompGrids: Stable completeness grids (calculated as StabDoS * Occ).
+  - StabCompGrids: Stable completeness grids (calculated as StabDoSGrid .* OccGrid).
 - Res.mat contains the stable depth-of-search and completeness results for all 213 single-planet systems, stored in a table with the following columns:
   - Target: Name of the system and planet letter.
   - Distance: System's distance in [pc].